jimibue/special-spork/README.md

 - get my changes 'git pull origin master'

-- This is a better one
+- This one way of doing it